python/cpython/Doc/library/multiprocessing.rst

           print(q.get())    # prints "[42, None, 'hello']"
           p.join()

    Queues are thread and process safe.
-Any object put into a Multiprocessing queue will be pickled.
+   Any object put into a :mod:`~multiprocessing` queue will be serialized.

 **Pipes**